-Research Category: GDER

-Duration of Award: 1 Year
+Research Category: GDER Duration of Award: 1 Year

-Project Title: Suppression of FHB by Green Leaf Volatiles (GLVs).
+Project Title: Suppression of FHB by Green Leaf Volatiles (GLVs)

-PROJECT 1 ABSTRACT (1 Page Limit)
+PROJECT 1 ABSTRACT

+(1 Page Limit)

 Plant-derived volatile organic compounds (VOCs) are produced when plants are under both abiotic and biotic stress.
 They play important roles in plant growth regulation, plant-plant communications, plant-microbe interactions and defense.
 However, it is not clear how specific VOCs impact plant pathogenesis.
 In preliminary studies we have shown that that a green leaf volatile (GLV), (E)-2-hexenal, completely inhibits the growth of F. graminearum and retards the development of disease symptoms on detached wheat leaves.
 It is not known if VOC concentration correlates with resistance to Fusarium head blight (FHB) and whether increasing their production in wheat would protect against FHB.
 The main objective of this study is to determine if VOCs affect susceptibility of wheat to FHB and whether production of these volatiles in wheat would enhance resistance.
-Our specific objectives are:
+In response to the RC recommendations (March 18th, 2019), additional efforts will be focused on objective 3:

-1) Determine the effect of volatile treatment on susceptibility of wheat to F. graminearum.

-2) Determine if the volatile treatment induces expression of the defense genes in wheat.

-3) Determine if FHB resistance can be improved by increasing the production of volatiles in wheat.
+- 1) Determine the effect of volatile treatment on susceptibility of wheat to F. graminearum. - 2) Determine if the volatile treatment induces expression of the defense genes in wheat. - 3) Determine if FHB resistance can be improved by increasing the production of volatiles in wheat.
+RNAseq will be utilized to catalog the genes associated with response to volatile exposure and GLV synthesis.